niklasmellgren/mod-torchtune-distillation/README.md

 # Knowledge Distillation with `torchtune`
-This repository extends the official [torchtune](https://github.com/pytorch/torchtune) **knowledge distillation recipe for single devices** and the torchtune **loss module** with **open-source contributions** aimed at improving flexibility, transparency, and performance.
+This repository extends the official [torchtune](https://github.com/pytorch/torchtune) framework by modifying the official `recipes/knowledge_distillation_single_device.py`, `torchtune/modules/loss/kd_losses.py`, and `torchtune/modules/loss/__init__.py` with **open-source contributions** aimed at improving flexibility, transparency, and performance.
 The repository contains implementations and experiments on **knowledge distillation**, where a Llama 3.2 3B teacher model is distilled into a Llama 3.2 1B student model on a single GPU.

 ## Key Contribution
 - Flexible **layer-to-layer alignment** between teacher and student models